 Crypto/crypto pairs have the following fees:

-- 0.10% of transaction value for market takers and makers
+- 0.15% of transaction value for market takers

 In addition, if you pay your trading fee with QASH, a 50% discount applies to crypto/crypto pairs for market takers.